TASelwyn/CoMaS-Carleton/README.md

 https://comas.cogerent.com:8443/COMP4601-Video/rest/logger/webcam/ECOR1047A/Exam-Nov-8/firstname-lastname-studentID

-Seemingly has no no verification to make sure you are that person... smh.
+Seemingly has no verification to make sure you are that person... smh.

 I was able to run the page with CoMaS turned off, and no cookies associated with the browser session for the website.